4.1. Connecting Power and a Motor

 The first step in using your Simple Motor Controller is connecting power and a motor.
 With those connections in place, you can immediately start testing with the Simple Motor Control Center.
 The following section explains the power system in detail.

-Power for the motor must be supplied to the controller through the VIN and GND pads.
+Power for the motor must be supplied to the controller through the large VIN and GND pads.
 The smaller VIN and GND pads on the left side of the board in the diagrams above are not suitable for high currents and should not be used to power the motor controller.
 These smaller power pins provide a convenient way to pass the input voltage on to other parts in your system, but they should not be used to power anything that will draw more than 500 mA.

 All Simple Motor Controller versions can operate from VIN supplies as low as 5.5 V, but the maximum continuous output current will be lower for voltages under 7 V. The maximum power ratings for the Simple Motor Controllers are shown below: